awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 A Greengrass group can contain two types of AWS IoT device:

 Greengrass core
 A Greengrass core is a device that runs the AWS IoT Greengrass Core software, which allows it to communicate directly with AWS IoT Core and the AWS IoT Greengrass service\.
 A core has its own device certificate used for authenticating with AWS IoT Core\.
 It has a device shadow and an entry in the AWS IoT Core registry\.
-Greengrass cores run a local Lambda runtime, deployment agent, and IP address tracker that sends IP address information to the AWS IoT Greengrass service to allow Greengrass devices to automatically discover their group and core connection information\.
+Greengrass cores run a local Lambda runtime, deployment agent, and IP address tracker that sends IP address information to the AWS IoT Greengrass service to allow client devices to automatically discover their group and core connection information\.
 For more information, see [Configure the AWS IoT Greengrass core](gg-core.md)\.
 A Greengrass group must contain exactly one core\.

-Device connected to a Greengrass core  <a name="greengrass-devices"></a>
+Client device  <a name="greengrass-devices"></a>
-Connected devices \(also called *Greengrass devices*\) also have their own device certificate for AWS IoT Core authentication, a device shadow, and an entry in the AWS IoT Core registry\. <a name="gg-device-discovery"></a>Greengrass devices can run [FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-lib-gg-connectivity.html) or use the [AWS IoT Device SDK](#iot-device-sdk) or [AWS IoT Greengrass Discovery API](gg-discover-api.md) to get discovery information used to connect and authenticate with the core in the same Greengrass group\.
-To learn how to use the AWS IoT console to create and configure a device for AWS IoT Greengrass, see [Module 4: Interacting with devices in an AWS IoT Greengrass group](module4.md)\.
-Or, for examples that show you how to use the AWS CLI to create and configure a device for AWS IoT Greengrass, see [create\-device\-definition](https://docs.aws.amazon.com/cli/latest/reference/greengrass/create-device-definition.html) in the *AWS CLI Command Reference*\.
+Client devices \(also called *connected devices*, *Greengrass devices*, or *devices*\) are devices that connect to a Greengrass core over MQTT\.
+They have their own device certificate for AWS IoT Core authentication, a device shadow, and an entry in the AWS IoT Core registry\. <a name="gg-device-discovery"></a>Client devices can run [FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-lib-gg-connectivity.html) or use the [AWS IoT Device SDK](#iot-device-sdk) or [AWS IoT Greengrass Discovery API](gg-discover-api.md) to get discovery information used to connect and authenticate with the core in the same Greengrass group\.
+To learn how to use the AWS IoT console to create and configure a client device for AWS IoT Greengrass, see [Module 4: Interacting with client devices in an AWS IoT Greengrass group](module4.md)\.
+Or, for examples that show you how to use the AWS CLI to create and configure a client device for AWS IoT Greengrass, see [create\-device\-definition](https://docs.aws.amazon.com/cli/latest/reference/greengrass/create-device-definition.html) in the *AWS CLI Command Reference*\.
-In a Greengrass group, you can create subscriptions that allow devices to communicate over MQTT with Lambda functions, connectors, and other devices in the group, and with AWS IoT Core or the local shadow service\.
+In a Greengrass group, you can create subscriptions that allow client devices to communicate over MQTT with Lambda functions, connectors, and other client devices in the group, and with AWS IoT Core or the local shadow service\.
 MQTT messages are routed through the core\.
-If the core device loses connectivity to the cloud, devices can continue to communicate over the local network\.
-Devices can vary in size, from smaller microcontroller\-based devices to large appliances\.
-Currently, a Greengrass group can contain up to 2500 devices\.
-A device can be a member of up to 10 groups\.
+If the core device loses connectivity to the cloud, client devices can continue to communicate over the local network\.
+Client devices can vary in size, from smaller microcontroller\-based devices to large appliances\.
+Currently, a Greengrass group can contain up to 2,500 client devices\.
+A client device can be a member of up to 10 groups\.
 <a name="sitewise-connector-opcua-support"></a>OPC\-UA is an information exchange standard for industrial communication\.
 To implement support for OPC\-UA on the Greengrass core, you can use the [IoT SiteWise connector](iot-sitewise-connector.md)\.
 The connector sends industrial device data from OPC\-UA servers to asset properties in AWS IoT SiteWise\.

 The following table shows how these device types are related\.